 Tips on Planning a Successful Exhibition

 It’s easy to underestimate the time and effort it takes to properly plan and execute a successful exhibition.
-To avoid stress, we recommend you start planning 6 months – 12 months ahead, depending on the size.
+To avoid stress, we recommend you start planning 6 months – 12 months ahead, depending on the size, and leave yourself plenty of time.
 To help get you started, here are some of our top tips and things to remember when exhibition planning.

 Calculate a budget